 You only have to hear the name to know there is something unique about Native Vines Winery.
 Set back from the highway down a dirt road on land that has been in the family for over 200 years, the winery is housed in a building previously used as the family stable.
 Here, over the last 20 years, owner and winemaker Darlene Gabbard has evolved something that began as a hobby into a distinctive, thriving business.

 Native Vines Winery is the first American Indian-owned vineyard in the United States.
 A member of the Lumbee Tribe of North Carolina, Gabbard has an environmentally sensitive approach, minimizing pesticides and avoiding the addition of sulfites to create the purest product possible.
 Even the wine labels reflect the earth and Native American heritage.
-They feature arrowheads, which can still be found on the property.
+They feature arrowheads, which are still found on the property.

 The winery is one of the oldest on the Yadkin Valley wine trail.
 It began in the late 1990s as a way to use the apples and blackberries growing on the family’s 36-acre property.
 From there, grapes were added, including Chenin Blanc, Riesling, Pinot Noir, and other European varieties.